wjensheng/lyft/README.md

 We recommend that high value drivers should be rewarded with higher share of fare; mid value drivers should be nudged to encourage driving more consistently based on unusual inactivity; low value drivers should be incentivized via gamification strategies.
 Loyalty program can be introduced to all drivers to discourage "dual apping".

+## Acknowledgements
+Thanks to Lyft for organizing this competition and providing an interesting dataset for analysis.